stringham/move-ts/README.md

 ## 1.12.0

 Added the ability to remove the filename from index file imports.
-To enable set `movets.removeIndexSuffix` to `true` in User Settings.
+To disable set `movets.removeIndexSuffix` to `false` in User Settings.

 ## 1.11.3